Responding to a cyber security incident

 Recognising an incident

-Immediate action should include turning off all computers, removing the power cord from the wall and not connecting the back-up data or any portable devices such as laptops to the network.
+• Turn off all computers.
+Remove the power cord from the wall and do not connect the back-up data or any portable devices such as laptops to the network.

 Retrieve backups

-You should be able to retrieve medical and other practice records from your back-up files if they are not also affected.
-The Australian Cyber Security Centre (ACSC) recommends back-up files are retained for at least three months.
-Check all back-up data servers.
-Are any hard drives in safes or at the homes of staff?
+You should be able to retrieve medical and other practice records from your back-up files if the files have not been infected.
+The Australian Cyber Security Centre (ACSC) recommends back-up files be retained for at least three months.
+Check all back-up data servers are operating.
+Disconnect your back-ups when not in use and keep a back-up offline, and at a secure location offsite.

-If the IT service providers or forensic specialists are confident your data will be retrieved from back-up systems you need to know how long this will take.
+If the IT service providers or forensic specialists are confident that your data can be retrieved from back-up systems, you need to know how long this will take.
+Ensure back-up drives:

 Responding to a ransomware demand

-In response to a ransomware demand, consider the following:
+In response to a ransom demand, consider the following:

 • What is the subject of the ransomware attack – specific data files or devices, or your whole system?

 • Is your data backed up?
-How long will it take and what will it cost to restore your data?
+How long will it take and what will it cost to restore?

 • How much are the cyber criminals demanding to release your data?
 What are the likely financial costs if the ransom is not paid?
-E.g. the cost of the destruction of or loss of data, lost productivity, business interruption, investigation, public relations, attempted restoration and recovery of systems.
+For example, the cost of the destruction of or loss of data, lost productivity, business interruption, investigation, public relations, attempted restoration and recovery of systems.

 • What about non-financial costs?
 Will lack of access prevent you from providing key services?